Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 • A knowledge transfer go live plan has been executed.

-Have you been looking for an easier way to conduct a change readiness assessment?
+Have you been looking for an easier way to conduct a change readiness assessment for a change management strategy?
 Do you need a go live plan template to guide you through the assessment steps?
 Check out the comprehensive OCMS Portal change management software with go live activities checklist AND over 100 free templates and resources (like a project go live checklist template Excel).

 free change management templates